Why do I need a mindfulness/meditation teacher? Why isn’t it enough to use mindfulness books, Apps like Headspace or the talks you offer online?

 Mindful awareness improves our ability to work/play well with others.
 This is one reason the military uses it and why Phil Jackson taught it to NBA teams!
 For interesting stories about this simply google “Phil Jackson mindfulness meditation” or “Marines Mindfulness Meditation”.

-For an 18 minute audio recording on this subject Click Here
+For a 20 minute audio recording on this subject Click Here

 Is Mindfulness a religious practice?

 No, it is not a religious practice when it is taught/practiced in a secular way.
 It has a history in Buddhism but does not include any belief systems or religious dogma.
 Meditation (like living by the ten commandments) is a good idea but living in this way doesn’t automatically mean you are practicing religion.

 Mindfulness meditation does not require the abandonment of existing religious practices or beliefs.
 In fact, many people report that the practice renews their commitment to their established faith.